farhaanshaikh19/dsp/01a-install.md

 **Course material for the bootcamp is compatible with Python versions 2.7 and 3.0.
 All HackerRank Python pre-work is configured for Python 3 only.
 Therefore, Python 3 is the recommended version.**

-Did you install Python 2 or 3?
-Why?
+**Did you install Python 2 or 3?
+Why?**

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+>> *I installed Python 3.
+Since the pre-work is in Python 3, I figured I might as well, even though I started learning Python through version 2.7.*

 ### Q2.
 Which Python Version Installed

-How can you check the version of Python installed if you happen to be on an unfamiliar computer?
+**How can you check the version of Python installed if you happen to be on an unfamiliar computer?**

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+>> *Should type this into the command line:
+~$ python --version*